yugr/rust-slides/materials/materials.md

 # Data structures performance

+If a common advice for complex (self-ref) structs is to use `Rc`/`Arc`, we should add them to overheads.

 - Learn Rust With Entirely Too Many Linked Lists: https://rust-unofficial.github.io/too-many-lists/
   * Status: backlog
 - Nine Rules for Creating Fast, Safe, and Compatible Data Structures in Rust: